noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 - finding the right level of abstraction
   - since abstractions require shared human knowledge, and all abstractions carry baggage, always pick the simplest idea (IMO)
 - modeling: the act of defining the concepts of a domain that map closely to our human reasoning
+  - case class and sealed traits are the building blocks of modeling business domains

 ```scala
 ////////////////////////////////////////////////////////////////////